 Put on your snorkeling gear and follow me to discover more about 10 of your future underwater companions !

 While snorkeling, take a moment to observe them, they are just as beautiful as they are fun to watch !

 - The Clownfish

-Before you go living the underwater Dream.
-Here are as usual,
+Before you go living the underwater Dream, here are

 The Parrotfish is my favorite in this list.
 They are the funniest encounter of my snorkeling explorations.
-They are not only super colorful ( their colors remind of parrots from which they took their names ) but also make an unmistakable noise !
+They are not only super colorful ( their colors remind of parrots from which they took their names ), they also make an unmistakable noise !